bibi ka maqbara

 Mughal Architectural Grandeur

-The mausoleum itself rests on a raised square platform, echoing a common feature in Mughal architecture.
+The mausoleum rests on a raised square platform, echoing a common feature in Mughal architecture.
 Four graceful minarets, each with 72 feet of height, flank the corners of the platform.
 Stairs on three sides provide access to the main structure.

 A Blend of Materials and Beauty